My Account

 Man wiping eyes holding glasses

-Health conditions
+Health conditions and dry eye

 A range of medical conditions can cause dry eyes, such as rheumatoid arthritis, Sjögren’s syndrome, thyroid disease, systemic lupus erythematosus, as well as Parkinson’s disease and diabetes.
 You should speak to your doctor if you have any concerns.